-When using an agency, the School should inform the agency of its process for managing allegations but also take account of the agency's policies and their duty to refer to the DBS as personnel suppliers.114 This should include inviting the agency's human resource manager or equivalent to meetings and keeping them up to date with information about its policies.
+When using an agency, the School should inform the agency of its process for managing allegations.
+This should include inviting the agency's human resource manager or equivalent to meetings and keeping them up to date with information about its policies.

-Where the agency dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left the School first, the School must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).115
+Where the agency dismisses or ceases to use the services of a teacher because of serious misconduct, or might have dismissed them or ceased to use their services had they not left the School first, the School must consider whether to refer the case to the Secretary of State (via the Teaching Regulation Agency).